-Toyota adds 361K vehicles to 2.9M car Takata air bag inflator recall
+Toyota adds 361K vehicles to 2.9M-car Takata airbag inflator recall

 About 139,000 vehicles in the U.S. are covered.

-HONDA RECALLS 2.7M NORTH AMERICAN VEHICLES FOR NEW AIR BAG INFLATOR DEFECT
+HONDA RECALLS 2.7M NORTH AMERICAN VEHICLES FOR NEW AIRBAG INFLATOR DEFECT

 Toyota will notify owners by mail starting in mid-March.
 The company doesn't have a fix yet but will tell owners when one is ready.